AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/04-ghost_code.rst

 SPARK Higher Order Library
 ----------------------------

-* Higher order functions and lemmas to express:
+* Higher order functions and lemmas to express

   - mapping a function over a collection